 About the firm

-The firm: Charles Russell Speechlys is an international, law firm with a focus on privately held capital, at the intersection of personal, family and business needs.
-We are based in London, Guildford and Cheltenham in the UK with international offices in Europe, the Middle East and Hong Kong.
+The firm: Charles Russell Speechlys is an international law firm with a focus on private capital, at the intersection of personal, family and business.
+We are based in London, Guildford and Cheltenham in the UK with international offices in Europe, the Middle East, Singapore and Hong Kong.

-The clients: Bellway; Central Bank of Bahrain; Derwent; Howard de Walden; Stonegate; NIKE; Cafe Nero; Coinbase; FarFetch; Cyba plc; Ascent Capital Africa.
+The clients: Bellway; Central Bank of Bahrain; Derwent; Howard de Walden; Stonegate; NIKE; Caffe Nero; FarFetch; Ascent Capital Africa.

 The deals: Advising Marcus Rashford MBE on a range of brand protection and commercial matters, as well as aspects of his high-profile children’s food poverty campaign; advising Nike and its subsidiary, Converse, across the full range of practice areas, including ecommerce, digital and social media, sponsorship, sports marketing, advertising, regulatory, privacy and data protection, litigation, employment and real estate; acted for various celebrity claimants in the group voicemail interception litigation against News Group Newspapers Limited (News of the World and The Sun) relating to the unlawful gathering of private and confidential information, achieving a number of successful settlements since 2018 for clients including Caroline Quentin, Nikki Saunderson and Ryan Thomas; advised TDR Capital LLP and the Issa brothers on the real estate aspects of the ASDA acquisition followed by the sale and leaseback of Asda’s warehouse portfolio; advised the owner of No.1 Lounges Ltd, the operator of UK airport lounges (also operating under the brand ‘Clubrooms’), on its sale to SwissportALD, a joint venture between Swissport and Airport Dimensions; advising IFS, the global enterprise software company, on the acquisition of Axios Systems Plc, a global provider of cloud-based enterprise service management (ESM) software.